Graham Ovenden: States of Grace

-Mostly, however, Ovenden's work has been controversial for its depiction of prepubescent girls.
+Mostly, however, Ovenden's work has been controversial for its depiction of nude prepubescent girls.
 In 1991, as States of Grace was being published, a set of proofs and a photograph for the book were seized by U.S. Customs and held for over seven months.
-In February 1992, the U.S. Department of Justice claimed that the work depicted "sexually explicit conduct" and therefore was illegal to import, sell or own.
+In February 1992, the U.S. Department of Justice claimed that the work depicted "sexually explicit conduct" and therefore was illegal to import, sell, or own.
 During a court hearing one month later in the United States District Court, Eastern District of New York, a federal prosecutor identified page 54 as containing the sole offending image in the book.
-This was a substantial retreat from the government's initial position that the book contained numerous images which, theoretically, could be found illegal.
+This was a substantial retreat from the government's initial position that the book contained numerous images which theoretically could be found illegal.

 A hearing before Magistrate Zachary Carter was held on 28 May 1992, attended by the subject depicted in the allegedly offending image, then 18 years of age, and eminent photo-historian and critic, A. D. Coleman.
 Both witnesses were prepared to testify and proffered written statements.
 The subject of the image on page 54 said:

 I have known Graham Ovenden as a family friend for fourteen years – since I was four years old.
 I have modeled for Graham on numerous occasions – in fact, too numerous to count – for both his photographs and paintings.
-I have modeled for him both clothed and fully nude, both alone and with other children....
-The portrait which the United States has charged as indecent is a portrait of me as I was eight years ago.
-I am not acting in a sexual way in the picture and Graham never asked me to sexual or treated me as a sexual object.
-The accusation that the image is "obscene" is, to me, an accusation that I am 'obscene,' something to which I take offense.
+I have modeled for him both clothed and fully nude, both alone and with other children...The portrait which the United States has charged as indecent is a portrait of me as I was eight years ago.
+I am not acting in a sexual way in the picture, and Graham never asked me to act sexual or treated me as a sexual object.
+The accusation that the image is "obscene" is to me an accusation that I am 'obscene,' something to which I take offense.

-A. D. Coleman's prepared statement noted the many artistic qualities of the image which were inconsistent with their being labelled "lascivious."
-Representatives of the American Civil Liberties Union's ACLU Foundation Arts Censorship Project were also in court to offer their brief, which was joined by artists, art critics, administrators and organisations, in opposition to the government's attempt to censor States of Grace.
+A. D. Coleman's prepared statement noted the many artistic qualities of the image which were inconsistent with their being labelled "lascivious".
+Representatives of the American Civil Liberties Union's ACLU Foundation Arts Censorship Project were also in court to offer their brief, which was joined by artists, art critics, administrators, and organisations, in opposition to the government's attempt to censor States of Grace.
 As to the image on page 54, the ACLU brief stated: "[W]hether viewed individually or as part of the entire book, Ovenden's portrait appears plainly to be a photograph with genuine artistic, not pornographic, intentions, and thus a constitutionally-protected work of art."